openstack/openstack-ansible/doc/source/install-guide/overview-security.rst

 Security
 --------

-The openstack-ansible project provides provides several security features for OpenStack deployments.
+The openstack-ansible project provides several security features for OpenStack deployments.
 This section of documentation covers some of those features and how they can benefit deployers of various sizes.